agordillo/LOEP/README.md

 # Copyright

+© Universidad Politécnica de Madrid, 2019
-Copyright 2017 Aldo Gordillo Méndez
+Aldo Gordillo Méndez, Enrique Barra Arias

 LOEP is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.